 After reading this, I hope that you will start eating that garnish, and more importantly start adding parsley to your smoothies, salads and meals.
 It is a therapeutic herb; a food to be enjoyed often.
 Here are just a few of the benefits of this green herb.

 – Parsley is a natural appetite enhancer.
 This is good if you have a

 small appetite and realize that you need to eat more.

 Cancer – Parsley may be a cancer fighter.
 Tie a pink ribbon around the bunch of parsley.
-Yes, according to a study reported on by Fox News, Parsley contains a chemical substance called “apigenin.”
+Parsley contains a chemical substance called “apigenin.”
 This substance seems to significantly slow down the spread of cancer cells in laboratory rats.

 Parsley Nutrition – Want some green protein?
 Munch on a bunch of parsley.
 Parsley is a major source of protein and this herb contains vitamin A and as much vitamin C as is found in oranges.
 Parsley leaves have twice as much iron as spinach and is also good source of the minerals calcium, copper, iron, manganese and potassium.
 The health benefits of parsley also include it being a good source of beta carotene.

 Oral Care – Chewing a piece of parsley naturally freshens your breath.